isDisplayed, isSelected, isEnabled in Selenium

 driver.findElement(By.xpath("Xpath location"));

-FindElements – This method locates all the web elements on the current web page matching the criteria mentioned as parameter.
+FindElements – This method locates all the web elements on the current web page matching the criteria mentioned as parameters.

-If not found any WebElement on current page as per given element locator mechanism, it will return empty list.
+If not found any WebElement on the current page as per the given element locator mechanism, it will return the empty list.

 findElements (By arg0):List<WebElement